Chile–France relations

-Chile–France relations are the diplomatic relations between Chile and France.
-Both nations are members of the Organisation for Economic Co-operation and Development, United Nations and the World Trade Organization.
+Chile–France relations are the diplomatic and historical relations between the Republic of Chile and the French Republic.
+Both nations are members of the Organisation for Economic Co-operation and Development, World Trade Organization and the United Nations.

 History

 In the early nineteenth century, French migrants began immigrating to Chile.
 Many of them were political exiles, former soldiers and scientists.
 In 1846, Chile and France established diplomatic relations after the signing of the "Treaty of Friendship, Trade and Navigation."
 From 1860, several thousand French migrants arrived and settled in Chile.

 During the Spanish Civil War, Chilean Special Consul for Immigration in Paris, Pablo Neruda charted a French steamer called the SS Winnipeg with 2,200 Spanish refugees who had fled Spain during the civil war.
 Many were living in squalid conditions in internment camps in France.
 The ship departed France in August 1939 and arrived to the Chilean port of Valparaíso on 3 September 1939.
 During World War II, Chile remained neutral throughout the war.
 In 1943, Chile broke diplomatic relations with the Axis powers.
 During this time period, Chilean pilot, Margot Duhalde traveled to Europe where she joined the Air Transport Auxiliary and piloted 1,500 aircraft from English bases to combat zones in France.

 In 1964, French President Charles de Gaulle paid an official visit to Chile, becoming the first sitting French President to visit the country.
 In 1965, President Eduardo Frei Montalva became the first Chilean head-of-state to pay an official visit to France.
 In 1971, Pablo Neruda was named ambassador of Chile to France where he served until 1973.
 While in France, Neruda received the Nobel Prize in Literature.